roboflow/roboflow-cli/README.md

 roboflow -h
 ```

-You can also get specific help for each of the available sucommands, like e.g.:
+You can also get specific help for each of the available subcommands, like e.g.:

 ```
 roboflow upload -h